vladris/tinkerer/blog/2013/06/05/tinkerer_1_2_released.rst

 ----------

 * Tinkerer moved to GitHub!
-Old repositories on BitBucket are still there for the time being, but going forward, all developement will take place on GitHub.
+Old repositories on BitBucket are still there for the time being, but going forward, all development will take place on GitHub.
   Make sure to star/fork Tinkerer `here <https://github.com/vladris/tinkerer>`_
 * A brand new *flat* theme optimized around distraction-free reading and a customized Pygments style displaying code in the